OoliteProject/oolite/Documentation/docs/index.md

 * Field Of View (30° to 80° in 20 increments)
 * Javascript Runtime (in mib)

 The file is created after Oolite first execution.
-It is located

-Windows: `*\<Oolite installation folder\>*/oolite.app/GNUstep/Defaults/`

-Linux AppImage: `*\<AppImage folder\>*/GameData` (or can be configured to use `~/.local/share/Oolite`) Linux Flatpak
+It is located in teh game data folder on Linux, while on Windows it is in a subfolder `GNUstep/Defaults/`.

+The file looks like this:

+    {
+        "debug-settings-override" = {
+        };
+        "gamma-value" = 1;
+        "volume_control" = "0.5";
+    }

 The recommended way to change these settings is to use the in-game options menu.
 Troubleshooting or the need to experiment with more advanced options, may lead to directly editing the file.
 For the changes to take effect, the file must be edited and saved before executing Oolite.

-For more information please refer to [https://wiki.alioth.net/index.php/Hidden\_Settings\_in\_Oolite](http://wiki.alioth.net/index.php/Hidden_Settings_in_Oolite) .
+For more information please refer to [hidden settings in Oolite](http://wiki.alioth.net/index.php/Hidden_Settings_in_Oolite).

 ## Test Builds

 Starting with Oolite 1.77 there are two different versions of the game.
 A normal version without debugging tools and a slightly slower version with debugging options that can be used with the console.
 This test build version will be useful for oxp developers.
+It can be found under [the releases](https://github.com/OoliteProject/oolite/releases) and has has `_test` in the name.

 The test builds have the following extra features: